selenaassou/py-webscrap-notificator/README.md

 # py-webscrap-notificator

--Uses brightdata to scrap web data
+-Uses BrightData platform (It offers web data collection and proxy services to B2B companies.) to scrap web data